dispatch/reboot/docs/01/a.markdown

     yield extractTemp(xml)
 ```

-And now we have at hand the promised temperature of any location
+And now we have at hand the future temperature of any location
 understood by the service: